Layan-Atta/shehab-auto-claim/README.md

 **"Velocity is the currency of Hackathons."**

 We initially architected the application using **Dart (Flutter)** to ensure cross-platform robustness.
 However, midway through the hackathon, we made a strategic decision to pivot our frontend implementation to **Lovable (AI-Generated UI)**.
+Original Dart source code allows for future native mobile scaling, available in the repository

 ### 🔄 Why the Pivot?
 1.  **Instant Accessibility:** We wanted judges and users to test the model *immediately* via a web link, removing the friction of installing APKs or setting up emulators required by the Dart build.